-Syracuse University’s M.S. in Cybersecurity is the No. 1 cybersecurity program for veteran and military-connected students, according to Military Times’ rankings.3 In addition, Syracuse University is ranked the No. 1 Private School for Veterans by Military Times.4 Learn more about our support for military students.
+Syracuse University’s M.S. in Cybersecurity is the No. 1 cybersecurity program for veteran and military-connected students, according to Military Times’ rankings.3 In addition, Syracuse University is ranked No. 5 Private School for Veterans by Military Times.4 Learn more about our support for military students.

 Confront Today’s Greatest Cyberthreats

-Be the one your organization turns to when protecting important assets.
+Be the leader your organization turns to in protecting important assets.

 A Curriculum Focused on the Future of Cybersecurity

-The curriculum consists of 30 credits, including 15 credits of core courses and 15 credits of electives, nine of which are required technical electives.
+The curriculum consists of 30 credits, including 12 credits of core courses and 18 credits of electives, twelve of which are required technical electives.
+Learn more about curriculum.

 Students can complete the degree in as few as 15 months.